The primary purpose for this Web posting is to present quotations that are meaningful and thought-provoking.

 -- Don Williams Jr (born 1968)

-Success is a journey, not a destination.
-The doing is often
+Success is a journey, not an outcome.
+The doing is often more important

 --Arthur Robert Ashe Jr (1943-1993)